hlegendre/EvalensM2AD/README.md

 Repository to ease the hard work of an evalens deleguate

 ## To use the code
-Place all the files you want to process in the "input" folder
+Place all your files in the input folder and run:

     python -m main

-All the processed file will appear in the "output" folder

-##### Parameters
+or to set some parameters:

     python -m main with input_folder=<INPUT_PATH> output_folder=<OUTPUT_PATH> output_prefix=<PREFIX>